Abdikhafar-hub/Machine-Learning-Specialization-Coursera/README.md

-command to get the discussi
+command to get the discuss